Colleges scramble to ensure NIL deals are safe, compliant

 ”I think there will probably be a lot of nervous twitches from compliance staff as they see these (sponsorship) deals,” joked Cameron Walker, the deputy athletic director at Tennessee.

-What complicates the NIL ruling is that not all school compliance officials will be working under the same guidelines.
+All those laws and school policies are not the same, creating potential headaches for, say, athletes who are transferring.
+And while some guidance is common – the majority of schools require their athletes to notify them in advance before signing a NIL deal – there are myriad differences.

-For instance, Clemson doesn’t allow use of the Tigers logo in NIL efforts “at this time.”
-However, Tennessee athletes can use the Volunteers logo and name — providing they get approval from the school first.
+For instance, Clemson doesn’t allow use of the Tigers logo in NIL efforts ”at this time.”
+However, Tennessee athletes can use the Volunteers logo and name if they get approval from the school first.

 ”We have encouraged our student-athletes and given them a contact person where, if you want to use the logo, this is person you contact and this is the process you go through to seek approval for that,” Walker said. ”So it not only depends on using the logo, but how you use the logo.”